folio-org/ui-okapi-console/doc/running-a-complete-system.md

 section of the build guide.
 In summary, you will need to add the desired modules to your `stripes.config.js` file, and either arrange for NPM to be able to find the modules from its registry or symbolically link the relevant source checkouts into place.
+Note that if you are using NPM to fetch the UI modules, you do not need to add symobolic links to them into your local checkout of `stripes-loader` (if indeed you have a local checkout).

 ### Run the Stripes UI